brb-dev/HipSter/README.md

 ### CICD

-Under `.github/workflows' a fine pull_request.yml has been added, this workflow will run on every PR on main branch, it will analyze code and run the test cases and show the coverage percentages.
+Under `.github/workflows' a file pull_request.yml has been added, this workflow will run on every PR on main branch, it will analyze code and run the test cases and show the coverage percentages.We can build the app here too but I did not do it.

 ### Build app